-The detector fully complies with EMC directive 2014/30/EU and protected against interference caused by RFI and EMI.
-The cables to the detector must be shielded and the detector must be grounded in order to comply to the EMC directive.
+The detector fully complies with EMC directive 2014/30/EU and is protected against interference caused by RFI and EMI.
+The cables to the detector must be shielded and the detector must be grounded to comply with the EMC directive.